|Photovoltaic panels used to collect solar energy. |

 The BLM and Department of Energy have teamed up to direct solar energy development in the West through the Solar Energy Development Programmatic Environmental Impact Statement.
-The agencies have have identified 17 Solar Energy Zones, including two in California, in which to assess the potential for solar energy development.
-The Final Solar PEIS was released on July 24, 2012.
-The agencies' decision is expected in the fall.
+The agencies have have identified 19 Solar Energy Zones, including three in California, in which to prioritize solar energy development.
+The Solar PEIS Record of Decision was released in October 2012.

 Additional Information on solar projects is available from the California Energy Commission Website.